Thexiss/txs-elevator/README.md

    }
    ```

+Sure!
+Here's the updated section for the README, including how to use the export for dynamically adding elevators.

+---

 ## Usage

-### Add a New Elevator
+### Add a New Elevator via Config
-To add a new elevator to the game, follow these steps:
+To add a new elevator manually through the config, follow these steps:

 1. Open the `config.lua` file.
 2. Add a new elevator configuration using the following format: